-Kids’ Chance of Vermont Scholarship Applications Due March 31
+Apply for a Kids’ Chance of Vermont College Scholarship

 Photo: Ashlyn Evans (second from left) receives a check for her college tuition from attorney Heidi Groff, vice president of Kids’ Chance of Vermont; Ron Fox, attorney at Biggam, Fox & Skinner who represented Ashlyn’s mother in her workers’ compensation claim; and attorney Keith Kasper, president of Kids’ Chance of Vermont.